GabrielsWings/CS-Home-Lab-Setup/README.md

 ## 🧭 Objectives

 - Build a controlled virtual lab for security testing and experimentation
-- Practice network scanning and service enumeration with Nmap
+- Practice network scanning and OS/service detection with Nmap
 - Create detailed technical documentation suitable for a professional portfolio

 ---